 - 17.3.1.
 Proper Walking Horse attire must be adhered to at all times.
 However, in excessively hot weather and with the approval of the judge, coats may be removed.
 Formal or semi-formal attire (i.e., tuxedo shirt and bow tie) should not be worn before 6 p.m. - 17.3.2.
 Typical Walking Horse equipment and tack should be used at all times.
 Bit shanks may not exceed 9 1/2 inches in length (English or Western), except in Open Walking Performance, where shank length is unrestricted. - 17.3.3.
 No tape, Velcro, or other non-typical horse show material or substance can be placed/put on any part of the horse while being presented in the show ring.
 Penalty is disqualification from the class. - 17.3.4.
-See class descriptions for additional requirements/restrictions. - 17.3.5.
+The following is prohibited in flat shod classes: gag bits without shanks, cross chain cavesons and Australian Stock Saddles.
+In Flat Shod classes, lubricants, artificial appliances, tail braces, pads, boots and action devices are prohibited (including knee guards/knee boots).
+Whips or crops cannot exceed 4 feet.
+Braids shall be worn in English classes only. - A. Martingales and tie downs are acceptable in barrel racing and pole bending classes ONLY (no bare metal or wire may be in contact with horse's head). - 17.3.5.
+See class descriptions for additional requirements/restrictions. - 17.3.6.
 Exhibitors are REQUIRED to wear properly fitted and fastened ASTM/SEI approved riding helmets at all times while mounted.